 The Top 12 Reasons the Oregon Coast is Even Better than Disneyland

 Since having a family of my own, we have been to the Oregon Coast three additional times!
 My small children, now age 7, 5, 3, and 1, have loved it just as much as I did.
 It is hands down my favorite family vacation–great for kids of literally all ages.

 1. Breathtaking drive.

-Yes there is a lot of driving involved, but it is all so breathtaking that the driving is half the fun.
+Yes, there is a lot of driving involved, but it is all so breathtaking that the driving is half the fun.
 We’ve done the Oregon Coast various ways and all are equally fun.

 You can start at the top by Astoria (home of the Goonies house) and work your way south as far as Redwood National Park (which is astounding!).
 Our first Oregon Coast trip was done this way and that’s probably why it was so magical.
-Along the entire drive are jutting rocks, breathtaking coastline, lighthouses you can stop and hike to, beaches you can comb, tide pools you can explore, waterfalls to see, and amazing natural phenomenons that make you feel like you are in a different world.
+Along the entire drive are jutting rocks, breathtaking coastline, lighthouses you can stop and hike to, beaches you can comb, tide pools you can explore, waterfalls to see, and some amazing natural phenomenon that makes you feel like you are in a different world.